NagiosEnterprises/ncpa/docs/installation.rst

 Installation
 =================

 NCPA is packaged for all of its target platforms, including Windows, Linux RPM and DEB packaging as well as tarballs for some of the less common operating systems.
 Packaging is the one portion of NCPA that cannot be truly platform agnostic.
-However, packaging for NCPA allows for quick and easy installation on all target platforms and this documentation will give examples and on how to install NCPA.
+However, packaging for NCPA allows for quick and easy installation on all target platforms and this documentation will give examples on how to install NCPA.

 First and foremost, the following documentation is for a simple install.
 If you have a complex environment, you can and probably should skip these.
 What you should know however, is that there are no gotchas involved with installing NCPA.